LaloFl/spotify-top/README.md

 Just added a README cause I'm a good person, and I'm bored.
+Edited to Redeploy, cause I don't know how to manually redeploy withouth a new commit.